epfl-lasa/mpc_motion_planner/README.md

 Create a virtual environment, for instance **myVenv** (`python3 -m venv myVenv`) and copy the shared object (.so file) stored in /build/mpc_solver/ and paste it within your virtual environment's site-package folder (myVenv/lib/python3.10/site-packages).
 You may do that using something similar to :

 ```
-cp build/mpc_solver/motion_planning_lib.cpython-38-x86_64-linux-gnu.so <path_to_venv>/myVenv/lib/python3.10/site-packages
+cp mpc_solver/motion_planning_lib.cpython-310-x86_64-linux-gnu.so <path_to_venv>/myVenv/lib/python3.10/site-packages
 ```

-If you are not using python 3.10, make sure to modify this command accordingly.
-Then activate your virtual environment (`source myVenv/bin/activate`) and install the requirements :
+**If you are not using python 3.10, make sure to modify this command accordingly.** Then activate your virtual environment (`source myVenv/bin/activate`) and install the requirements :

 `pip install -r requirements.txt`